NerdHaji/NerdHaji/README.md

 - 🤔 I’m looking for help with my evil bugs of my projects.
 - 💬 Ask me about everything you like :D
 - 📫 How to reach me: Contact me on telegram @NerdHaji
-- ⚡ Fun fact: Everything is a bug, but somethings are working fine xD
+- ⚡ Fun fact: Everything is a bug, but somethings are working fine :D